zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 an rsync daemon instead of using a remote shell as a transport is usually much faster in transferring the data.

-You won’t need to stop Zimbra or the Real Time Scanner to make an additional backup of |backup|’s datastore using rsync, and, thanks to the ACID properties, you will be always able to stop the sync at any time and reprise it at a later point.
+You won’t need to stop |carbonio| or the Real Time Scanner to make an additional backup of |backup|’s datastore using rsync, and, thanks to the ACID properties, you will be always able to stop the sync at any time and reprise it at a later point.